JesusHernandez2020/Rbif-Notes-/Rbif-Notes-/unix_utilituies_and_bash/grep.md

 6. ```grep -r "pattern" filename``` matches directories
-7. ```grep -o "pattern" filename``` Use the -o option to show only the matching part of the lines: **can be pipe to wc to find out the number of occurrences of pattern in a file(useful for motif finding in fasta files, example grep -o atg |wc)**
+7. ```grep -o "pattern" filename``` Use the -o option to show only the matching part of the lines: **can be pipe to wc to find out the number of occurrences of pattern in a file regardless if it occurs multiple times in a line(useful for motif finding in fasta files, example grep -o atg |wc -l)**

 8. To show lines of context around the matches, use the -A, -B, or -C options: